 Church of Saint Wenceslaus, Renaissance Revival church in Smíchov, Czech Republic

-The Church of Saint Wenceslaus is a religious building in Renaissance Revival style located in the Smichov area, distinguished by two prominent towers.
-Inside, the structure features a three-aisled nave, a marble altar, and a ceiling with gilded wooden coffers that create visual depth.
+The Church of Saint Wenceslaus is a Renaissance Revival church in the Smíchov district of Prague, with two towers rising above the surrounding streets.
+Inside, the building has a three-aisled nave, a marble altar, and a ceiling covered in gilded wooden coffers.

 The name honors Bohemia's patron saint Wenceslaus, a figure deeply revered in Czech tradition and local identity.
 Visitors can observe interior mosaics depicting various saints that reflect the religious visual culture of the 19th century.